 These are not the only compliance requirements for charities, but in my experience, they may be the most misunderstood.
 This post was prompted by a CPA who made a comment in a course that he was taught the opposite and I often run into people who have other nonconforming viewpoints based on some other source).

-Another useful source of information on this topic and other similar topics is IndependentSector.org
+Another useful source of information on this topic is IndependentSector.org